-Logan Ryan Has Question For Mohamed Sanu After WR’s Trade To Patriots
+NESN

 The Patriots reportedly acquired Sanu on Tuesday in a trade with the Atlanta Falcons.
 The veteran wideout isn’t a world-beater by any means, but he should provide a boost to a team that’s in need of pass-catching help.

-But before Sanu takes the Gillette Stadium turf, he’ll need to make an important decision, one that former college teammate and ex-Patriot Logan Ryan immediately was curious about after learning of the wideout’s reported trade to New England.
+Before Sanu takes the Gillette Stadium turf, he’ll need to make an important decision, one that former college teammate and ex-Patriots cornerback Logan Ryan immediately was curious about after learning of the wideout’s reported trade to New England.

-“What number you gonna wear @mohamedsanu ??” the Tennessee Titans cornerback asked in the comment section of the post.
+“What number you gonna wear @mohamedsanu ??” the Tennessee Titans cornerback asked in the comment section of the above Instagram post.

 Sanu has worn jersey No. 12 for his entire NFL career, which has included four seasons in Cincinnati and three-plus in Atlanta.
-Unfortunately for the 30-year-old, that number will not be available in Foxboro, as it’s currently tabbed to a player who you might be familiar with.
+Unfortunately for the 30-year-old, that number will not be available in Foxboro, as it’s currently tabbed to a player who you might be familiar with: Tom Brady.

 As for currently available numbers, Sanu can choose from 14, 17, 19, 81, 86, 87, 88 and 89.
-If Sanu is at all superstitious, we advise he stay away from 17, which previously was worn by the likes of Chad Jackson, Aaron Dobson and most recently, Antonio Brown.
+If Sanu is at all superstitious, we advise he stay away from 17, which previously was worn by the likes of Chad Jackson, Aaron Dobson and, most recently, Antonio Brown.

 Thumbnail photo via Bob Donnan/USA TODAY Sports Images